selloween/selloween.eu/content/post/receive-email-notifications-in-keycloak.md

     # ...
 ```

-* Now we have to loop through the events, get the time of the event, convert the UNIX timecode to a human readable time format.
+* Loop through the events, get the time of the event, convert the UNIX timecode to a human readable time format.
-* We also have to subtract the 3 last characters of the timecode to receive a valid UNIX timecode.
+* Subtract the 3 last characters of the timecode to receive a valid UNIX timecode.
-* Then we fetch the email address and user ID which we pass on to our email message.
+* Fetch the email address and user ID and pass them to the email message.

 ```python
 # ...